Icefrosh72/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that reverse its input
+It is a good file that cuts iron without making a noise